 History / Bio

-A little bit about the designer & the story of the label so far.
+A little bit about the designer, the story of the label so far and it's philosophy and approach.

 Firstly that weird name : Philmore was born Philip Moore- Clague & the nickname arose from kids misunderstanding his name when starting at a new school.